MileHacker Logo

 Accessibility Information

 Accessibility infrastructure for travelers with mobility challenges is limited.
-Most infrastructure, including sidewalks, public transport, and older buildings, is not wheelchair-friendly.
+Most infrastructure, including sidewalks, public transport, and from an earlier time buildings, is not wheelchair-friendly.
 Pavements are often uneven.

 Accessible Travel